TobiasLoader/policy-voting-in-democracies/README.md

 # policy-voting-in-democracies
-Suggest policies on a 2d plane – see if the population vote it in.
+Suggest policies on a 2d plane – see if the population vote them in.

+TLDR: if you play around with the demo you will notice: so long a the distribution is not symmetric, voting in policies is not transitive.
+The order in which they are proposed matters.

 [Policy Voting in Democracies](https://tobiasloader.github.io/policy-voting-in-democracies)